-New lockdowns in England, Scotland and now Northern Ireland means that most schools have closed and that people are having to stay at home again.
+New lockdowns across all of the UK mean that most schools have closed and that people are having to stay at home again.

 Not going out helps to stop more people from catching COVID-19, but that doesn’t mean it’ll be easy.
 Especially if you’ve already been struggling with things, but you’re not alone.

 If you’re worried or scared about the future, remember:

 - things will change and get better